nfo/aerospike-kafka-connector/README.md

 ## License

-The Aerospike Kafka Connector is made available under the terms of the Apache License, Version 2, as stated in the file `LICENSE`.
+The Aerospike Connector for Kafka Connect is made available under the terms of the Apache License, Version 2, as stated in the file `LICENSE`.

 Individual files may be made available under their own specific license, all compatible with Apache License, Version 2.
 Please see individual files for